1. Book tickets online

 9. Try some fringe theatre

 Fringe theatres (smaller theatres, pub theatres or those that aren’t in Central London) often host local celebrities before they start their UK tours or perform at the Edinburgh Fringe Festival, as well as new writing.
 Pleasance Theatre in Islington is great for stand-up, and lots of big names in comedy perform there.
 Tickets start at around £10.

 The National Theatre has partnered with Travelex to offer almost half the seats for a range of new productions for £15 (with the rest at £25 and £35).
-The 2016 Travelex season starts on 22 March, and includes Les Blancs by Lorraine Hansberry and The Suicide by Suhayla El-Bushra.
 Register for the National Theatre’s email alerts to keep an eye on when new shows, including the 2016 Travelex £15 Season performances, go on sale.

-Kids Week is all about encourage kids to get involved in theatre, meaning that a child aged 16 or under can go free to any participating show when accompanied by an adult paying full price.
+Kids Week (actually a month-long promotion in August) is all about encouraging kids to get involved in theatre.
+Kids aged 16 or under can go free to any participating show when accompanied by an adult paying full price.
 Parents can also purchase up to two extra children’s tickets at half price.

 Matinee and week night performances are generally cheaper, as are preview performances for new shows.

 13. Buy from a reputable source and check the small print